cale-bradbury/hedron/readme.md

 # THIS IS AN EXPERIMENTAL FORK

-Feel free to use, this currently has post effects and other wip features that are yet to be integrated into the [main branch](https://github.com/nudibranchrecords/hedron) I activly perform with this branch and can confirm it's stability on windows, but features are subject to change
+Feel free to use, this currently has post effects and other wip features that are yet to be integrated into the [main branch](https://github.com/nudibranchrecords/hedron).
+I actively perform with this branch and can confirm it's stability on windows, but features are subject to change.

 # Hedron